METALS-Copper hits 2012 low, euro zone woes hurt

 * Swings back to headline profit, resumes dividend (Recasts with Obuasi developments)

-SHANGHAI, May 31 London copper fell to its lowest level so far this year on Thursday, extending the previous session's decline of more than 2 percent, as investors continued to exit riskier assets as fears about the debt crisis in Europe mounted.
+SHANGHAI, May 31 London copper dropped to its lowest level for the year on Thursday, extending the previous session's more than 2 percent fall, as investors continued to exit riskier assets amid mounting worries about the euro zone debt crisis.

-Weak data out of the U.S. property market also weakened prices, but cautious expectations that government spending programmes in top metals consumer China may lift metals demand by year-end helped put a floor on prices.
+Faded optimism over more stimulus packages in China and weak data out of the U.S. property market also dragged down prices.

-Doubts about Spain's ability to prop up its banks, twinned with fears that Greece will leave the euro have spilled over to Italy, which saw its 10-year borrowing costs top 6 percent at an auction, marking a new high since January and heightening contagion concerns.
+* The European Commission threw Spain, the latest frontline in Europe's debt war, two potential lifelines on Wednesday, offering more time to reduce its budget deficit and direct aid from a euro zone rescue fund to recapitalise distressed banks.

-Spain is the fourth-largest economy in the euro zone.
-There are fears that the Spanish government could become insolvent if it was left to bail out the nation's banks.
+* Italy also paid a high price for the troubles of fellow problem debtor Spain on Wednesday when its 10-year borrowing costs topped 6 percent at auction, marking a new high since January and casting a shadow over its funding plans.

-The latest Greek polls also showed parties for and against a bailout came in neck-to-neck - heightening fears of a Greek exit from the euro zone.
+* In Greece, latest polls showed parties for and against a bailout neck-and-neck or very close to each another, ahead of a June 17 election that may decide whether Greece remains in the euro.

-In the United States, contracts to purchase previously owned homes unexpectedly fell in April to a four-month low, undermining some of the recent optimism that the housing sector was touching bottom.
+* Contracts to purchase previously owned U.S. homes unexpectedly fell in April to a four-month low, undermining some of the recent optimism that the housing sector was touching bottom.

-Copper prices had fallen on Wednesday after top policy advisors to the Chinese government tempered expectations of a stimulus package by saying that the country does not need massive fiscal stimulus to stabilise growth.
+* China does not need massive fiscal stimulus to stabilise growth and calm investors fretting that the global economy may slip back into a similar crisis as 2008-2009, top policy advisers said on Wednesday.

-Traders, however, said prices are still supported by hopes that a slew of policies unveiled by Beijing will buoy demand.
+* For the top stories in metals and other news, click , or

 Shanghai and COMEX contracts show most active months